cortex-lab/phy/docs/visualization.md

 Subplot at row i, column j, shows the cross-correlogram of selected cluster #i versus cluster #j.

-The baseline firing rate is shown.
-You can also display horizontal lines for the refractory period.
+The horizontal line shows the baseline firing rate.
+Vertical lines show the refractory period, which defaults to 2 ms. You can change it with the view menu or with the `:cr` snippet.

-The parameter `controller.n_spikes_correlograms=100000`, by default, specifies the maximum number of spikes *across all selected clusters* to pick for computation of the cross-correlograms.
+The parameter `controller.n_spikes_correlograms` (100,000 by default) specifies the maximum number of spikes *across all selected clusters* to pick for computation of the cross-correlograms.
 These spikes are picked randomly.

 *Note*: the central peak is artificially removed to avoid artifacts.
 Decrease the bin size (e.g. to 0.1 ms) if you need to visualize fine temporal structure.